Explore Our Pediatric Appendectomy Services

 - Diarrhea (especially small amounts, with mucus)

 An infected appendix needs to be treated as soon as possible to reduce the chance it will burst into the abdomen, causing a dangerous infection in your child’s body.
-If you think your child has appendicitis, go to Joe DiMaggio Children’s Hospital emergency room, where our team can immediately evaluate your child.
+If you think your child has appendicitis, our Emergency Medicine Departments can evaluate and treat appendicitis in children.

 How We Care for Pediatric Appendicitis